megagonlabs/qa-summarization/README.md

 ## Benchmark datasets

 The dataset is based on the [Amazon QA datset](https://jmcauley.ucsd.edu/data/amazon/qa/).
 We selected `1,440` entities from `17` product categories with `39,485` input QA pairs and `1,440` reference summaries.
-You can find the data in `CoQASUM` folder.
+We only release the rewritten qa pairs and the summaries we collected and provide scripts to extract qa data from original Amazon QA datset (Questions with multiple answers).
+You can find the script in `CoQASUM` folder.

 ## Data Format